 - To disclose income or information not reported in the original Income Tax Return

-- To rectify personal details like residential status, address details, bank details, aadhar number, email or mobile, nature of business code, etc
+- To rectify personal details like residential status, address details, bank details, aadhaar number, email or mobile, nature of business code, etc

-- If you have filed ITR using wrong ITR Form
+- If you have filed ITR using the incorrect ITR Form

-- When a wrong deduction has been claimed in the original ITR filed
+- If any incorrect deduction has been claimed in the original ITR filed

 Revising in response to a notice